devskale/python-utils/packages/strukt2meta/README.md

 ## Commands (concise)

+#### OFS Command Usage
+You can optionally prefix commands with a base directory for OFS discovery.
+This sets OFS_BASE_DIR just for the command run:

 - `generate` — Create metadata from a single source file and write JSON.
   - Key options: `--i/--inpath`, `--p/--prompt`, `--o/--outfile`, `--j/--json-cleanup`, `-v/--verbose`.